JLimperg/artifact-aesop-forward/outer-readme.md

   The above command starts a `bash` shell within the container.
 See the README within the container for further instructions.
 Note the `--rm` argument, which will cause the container to be deleted once you exit it.
+You can also use `podman` instead of `docker`.